Muktinath tour trek description !

 Answer: No, for the trekking you need to have cash because credit cards work city area of Nepal only.

 Answer: Because our trips book up months in advance, we recommend booking early to avoid disappointment.
 We will, of course, make every effort to accommodate last minute bookings.
-We prefer 20 % advance deposit of the total price of a trip in order to confirm your reservation before you arrive in Nepal.
-And rest of the payment can be made after your arrival.
+We prefer 20% advance deposit of the total price of a trip in order to confirm your reservation before you arrive in Nepal.
+And the rest of the payment can be made after your arrival.

 Answer: We provide porters they will carry your luggage.